shogun-toolbox/shogun/doc/readme/DEVELOPING.md

 benchmark implementation to build. a new benchmarking file, add new benchmarks with the `ADD_SHOGUN_BENCHMARK` cmake function the following way.
-In the `src/shogun/CMakeLists.txt` file within the `benchmarking` section using the
+In the `src/shogun/CMakeLists.txt` file within the `benchmarking` section:

     ADD_SHOGUN_BENCHMARK(classifier/YOLOClassifier_benchmark)